Duet3D/wiki-content/Duet3D_hardware/Accessories/Smart_Effector.md

 1. If your hot end fan does not already have a short cable terminating in a black 2-pin Molex Microfit plug, cut the cable to 60mm to 80mm length and fit the plug.
 1. Assemble the E3D hot end heatsink, heat break, heater block, nozzle, heater cartridge and temperature sensor; or replace the heatsink on your existing one.
 Don't clip the hot end fan assembly on to the heatsink yet.
 Remember to put a collet in the top of the heatsink if it doesn't already have one fitted.
 Please follow [e3d's instructions here](https://e3d-online.zendesk.com/hc/en-us/articles/360017013257-V6-Assembly-Guide-Edition-2-){target=_blank} for this.
 1. Put the top of the heatsink through the hole in the bottom of the Smart Effector, all the way until the Smart Effector is against the the top heatsink fin (which is smaller than the other heatsink fins).
 Make sure that the heatsink is centred in the Smart Effector.
 You can optionally print a spacer, 16mm outside diameter x 12mm inside diameter by up to about 4mm long to fit between the heatsink and the Smart Effector, to allow more room below the Smart Effector.
 1. Put the fibre washer above the PCB over the heatsink thread, then secure the Smart Effector to the heatsink using the nut.
 Do not tighten it yet.
+(Note with heatsinks supplied with a plastic nut the fibre washer may not be supplied and is not needed.
 1. If you are using our print cooling fan design, rotate the hot end so that the protruding end of the heater block faces towards the edge of the Smart Effector that carries the two white 2-pin Molex KK connectors (see photo later).
 This is to leave room for the print cooling fan, which will be attached to the opposite corner.
 1. Clip the hot end fan assembly on to the heatsink.
 The overhang must be at the nozzle end of the heatsink.
 1. Rotate the plastic hot end fan mount about the heatsink to be in the correct orientation.
 The orientation depends on the the PCB revision of the Smart Effector - see the images below.